pulsoned/yess/README.md

 Installation
 ------------

-Install YESS by downloading [here](https://github.com/pulsoned/yess) or use:
+Install YESS by downloading [here](https://github.com/pulsoned/yess)* or use:

     $ git clone https://github.com/pulsoned/yess

 and run via unix bash.

+\*note that the current implementation of the YESS is incomplete and will not currently run Y86 code fully.

 Support
 -------